Our work

 Schools today are more racially segregated than they were in the 1970s.
 We can change that.

 Shared schools.
+Shared success.

-The research is clear: diverse classrooms help students of all races and backgrounds do better in school and beyond.
 For students of color and students from low-income backgrounds, the effects are especially powerful for one simple reason: resources.

 This work has never been easy.
 We must avoid mistakes of the past, when the brunt of early integration efforts was borne by communities of color.
-But together we can.

 We created Brown’s Promise, housed at the Southern Education Foundation, to support local partners with: